Azaucifer/learning_html/README.md

    - Inline vs. Block elements
    - Basic HTML5 features

+## 💡 Purpose
+This repository is intended as an educational resource to help learners understand and practice the basics of HTML.
+Each example provides a practical demonstration of HTML tags and concepts, making it easier to grasp how they work together to create structured web content.

 ## 📋How to Use

 1. Clone the repository to your local machine: